 Prefacing note: This famous, remarkable, and almost prophetic George Orwell essay, where he invented the term cold war, was originally published by the Tribune on October 19, 1945, within two months after atomic bombs were dropped over Hiroshima and Nagasaki, Japan, by the only country ever to have used them to kill people and destroy cities, viz., the United States.

 It was exceptional for the insights it shared about the world dispensation that lay ahead in the age of atomic weaponry, in only ten paragraphs.
-In addition, it was clear that the groundwork for his novel, Nineteen Eighty-Four had been completed by this writing.
+In addition, it was clear that the groundwork for his novel, Nineteen Eighty-Four had been completed by this writing and was published June 8, 1949.

 Considering how likely we all are to be blown to pieces by it within the next five years, the atomic bomb has not roused so much discussion as might have been expected.
 The newspapers have published numerous diagrams, not very helpful to the average man, of protons and neutrons doing their stuff, and there has been much reiteration of the useless statement that the bomb ‘ought to be put under international control.’
 But curiously little has been said, at any rate in print, about the question that is of most urgent interest to all of us, namely: ‘How difficult are these things to manufacture?’